-Eastern Illinois University students who have used Booth Library and archival resources to enhance their research are encouraged to enter the library’s “Awards for Excellence in Student Research and Creativity” program.
+Eastern Illinois University students who have used Booth Library resources to enhance their research are encouraged to enter the library’s “Awards for Excellence in Student Research and Creativity” program.

-Entries should be delivered to the Administration Office, Room 4700, Booth Library, no later than March 25.
-Recipients will be selected by April 8, and the winners will be announced during National Library Week, April 11-15.
+Entries should be delivered to the Administration Office, Room 4700, Booth Library, no later than noon March 23.
+Recipients will be selected by April 6, and the winners will be announced during National Library Week, April 9-13.
 Works submitted for competition must have been completed within the last 12 months.